-Patoka Lake Main Trail is a 5.2 mile lightly trafficked loop trail located near Celestine, IN that features a lake and is only recommended for very experienced adventurers.
+Patoka Lake Main Trail is a 5.2 mile lightly trafficked loop trail located near Celestine, Indiana that features a lake and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and is accessible year-round.

 needs some TLC, but OK for a quick get away